bitExpert/prophiler-psr7-middleware/README.md

 ```php
     $app->pipe(new \bitExpert\Http\Middleware\Psr7\Prophiler\ProphilerMiddleware($toolbar));
 ```

 "Execute" the Middleware pipe:

 ```php
     $response = $app($request, $response);
 ```

-## How to configure Prophiler PSR7 Middleware in Expressive
+## How to add the Prophiler PSR7 Middleware to an Expressive app

 ### Expressive 1.x